abisee/movie-recommender/README.md

 Select the `movie-recommender.ipynb` notebook and follow instructions.

 # How to run with Binder
-Alternatively, run in-browser with Binder by following the link:
+Alternatively, run in-browser with Binder by following the link (it may take some time to load):

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/abisee/movie-recommender)

+Once it loads, select the `movie-recommender.ipynb` notebook and follow instructions.